-- Dizzy sensation that causes loss of balance or coordination
+- 1)Dizzy sensation that causes loss of balance or coordination

-- Face, arms or legs (usually confined to one side) suffering weakness, numbness or paralysis
+- 2)Face, arms or legs (usually confined to one side) suffering weakness, numbness or paralysis

-- Slurred speech
+- 4)Slurred speech

-- Sudden, severe headache
+- 5)Sudden, severe headache

-- Loss of vision in one or both eyes, or double vision
+- 6)Loss of vision in one or both eyes, or double vision

-The attorneys at Clark & Mitchell P.C. can assist you in building your case involving stroke-related mistakes; this can include the errors in diagnosing strokes, including minor transient ischemic attack (TIA).
+The medical malpractice attorneys at Clark & Mitchell P.C. can assist you in building your case involving stroke-related mistakes; this can include the errors in diagnosing strokes, including minor transient ischemic attack (TIA).
 If a loved one has died due to medical wrongdoing, Clark & Mitchell P.C. will review your case for recovery of damages.